thewtex/thesis/introduction/background_and_significance.rst

 since it has been a largely unrecognized detriment to human health.
 Its widespread presence and increasing importance to quality of life as life expectancy continues to be prolonged cannot be understated [Hachinski2006,Hennerici2004]_.
-Recent evidence has emerged suggesting that cerebral emboli may be a cause or accelerator for cognitive decline associated with Alzheimer's disease [Purandare2006a,Purandare2006,Purandare2007]_.
+Recent evidence has also emerged suggesting that cerebral emboli may be a cause or accelerator for cognitive decline associated with Alzheimer's disease [Purandare2006a,Purandare2006,Purandare2007]_.
 Some researchers have termed the Alzheimer's/vascular disease combination as 'mixed